MingxiaGuo/English/docs/EF/General-English/1-6_Food.md

 ```
 A: hello, Can I help you?
-B: Yes, I'd like a roast beef sandwich.
+B: Yes, I'd like a roast beef sandwich. / I'd like a piece of cake.
-A: Okay, there you go. would you like drink?
+A: Okay, there you go. would you like a drink?
-B: Yes - a cup of coffee, please.
+B: Yes - a cup of coffee/ a glass of water, please.
+A: Would you like some milk for your coffee?
+B: Yes, please.
 A: Here you are.
 Anything else?
 B: A bag of potato chips, please.
 A: Ok, anything else, some dessert?